-The truth is that maintaining keto diets over a long period of time is possible (although it might be difficult for some).
+The truth is that maintaining keto diets over a long period of time is possible (although I don’t advise doing so).
 There are studies about individuals sticking with keto for up to 10 years.

 However, the most common approach to keto diets is using them to accelerate short-term weight loss, and then transition to a less restrictive (but still well-balanced, nutrient-dense) diet.
-But that doesn’t mean you will have problems if you try to maintain this diet for a relatively long period.
+But that doesn’t mean you will have problems if you try to maintain this diet for a couple of months or longer.